 Media Classroom Reservations and Media Requests

-Shelved just past the Circulation Desk on Olin’s first floor, this section is home to about 1,000 popular fiction and non-fiction titles published within the last year.
+Shelved just past the Circulation Desk on Olin Library’s first floor, this section is home to about 1,000 popular fiction and non-fiction titles published within the last year.
 The fiction includes an assortment of novels in a variety of genres, short story collections, poetry, plays by established and prize-winning authors, as well as works by emerging authors that have garnered positive critical notice.
-Popular non-fiction books spanning topics in world and U.S. history, sociology, politics, science, film, sports, and religion are shelved alongside memoirs, biographies and recent works by local authors and Cornell faculty.
+Popular non-fiction books spanning topics in world and U.S. history, sociology, politics, science, film, sports, and religion are shelved alongside memoirs, biographies and recent works by local authors and Cornell University faculty.

 - To display the current list of titles, connect to the Library Catalog.
-Select the Call Number in the drop down menu and enter ”New & Noteworthy” in the text box.
+Select the call number in the drop down menu and enter ”New & Noteworthy” in the text box.

-Whether researchers are on campus or working anywhere around the world, our extensive online reference resources are available to Cornell students, faculty, and staff 24/7.
-The most important reference titles are available for searching and browsing through Databases, linked from Library’s home page.
+Whether researchers are on campus or working anywhere around the world, our extensive online reference resources are available to Cornell University students, faculty, and staff 24/7.
+The most important reference titles are available for searching and browsing through Databases, linked from the Library’s homepage.
 The full text of classic and current reference works like the Dictionary of National Biography, the Oxford English Dictionary, and the extensive International Encyclopedia of the Social and Behavioral Sciences and AccessScience are available to the Cornell community, not to mention access to a host of online periodical databases.
 Article search results are linked to our extensive collection of full-text journals, magazines, and news sources.

-Supplementing our online resources, the Olin Library print reference collection is a strong resource supporting research and instruction in the humanities and social sciences at Cornell.
+Supplementing our online resources, the Olin Library print reference collection is a strong resource supporting research and instruction in the humanities and social sciences at Cornell University.
 Subject encyclopedias and dictionaries provide valuable context and reliable background information for humanities and social science research topics.
 The collection also contains almanacs, subject and national bibliographies, manuals, yearbooks, and biographical and statistical sources.
 The collection is located on the main floor of Olin Library.

 For more information, contact the librarian in charge of the collections, Michael Engle.

-Government documents at Cornell are integrated with the main collections and classified in Library of Congress.
+Government documents at Cornell are integrated with the main collections by call number.